Top Destinations in Virginia

 If you're looking to spend some quality time with a loved one on a romantic getaway in Virginia, maybe an Alexandria vacation is the answer.
 The scenic waterfronts, historic monuments, and fine dining options all make this ideal for a couple’s getaway.
 Virginia vacations are perfect for those looking to escape the hustle and bustle of the city as there are plenty of charming small towns such as Middleburg with its scenic vineyards, Vienna with its botanical gardens, and of course, the epitome of romance in Virginia, Charlottesville.

 Virginia was one of the original 13 colonies and is rich in history.
-With many interesting historical sights, such as Monticello - Thomas Jefferson's plantation in Charlottesville - and the Jamestown Settlement or Colonial Williamsburg, a vacation in Virginia is a true delight for history buffs.
+With many interesting historical sights, such as Monticello—Thomas Jefferson's plantation in Charlottesville—and the Jamestown Settlement or Colonial Williamsburg, a vacation in Virginia is a true delight for history buffs.
 Other popular attractions in Virginia include Revolutionary and Civil War grounds in Richmond, the cathedral-sized rock formations at Luray Caverns, and the array of outdoor sports available in Blue Ridge.
 No matter what you decide to do, you're sure to love your vacation rental.
-Virginia vacations like these are being booked, so don't wait to reserve your dates!
+Virginia vacations like these are usually booked, so don't wait to reserve your dates!
+Go glamping, Virginia tree house camping, VA cabins, and more, await.

-Best time to visit Virginia: weather and events
+Best time to visit Virginia: weather & events